This letter is from a reader, Gino on April 9, 2016.

 Thank you Dr. Jason Fung, your help was, and is, invaluable!
 Please continue this great work.

-(btw, my family doctor and nephrologist were very supportive – I can’t say as much for the diabetic clinic.
+(btw, my family doctor and nephrologist were very supportive – I can’t say as much for the diabetes clinic.
 Also on a side note: my Albumin readings were: 600 Oct/15, 374 Jan/16 and 161 Apr/16)

 Comment from Dr. Fung